 It can be argued that Almond Resorts Inc.’s failure is comparable to the situation we face in Barbados.

 Our economy is in crisis-the Almond collapse and the delays at the Four Seasons project are but two further symptoms of that reality.
-There is a much longer list.
+There is a longer list.

 All of our productive sectors-Tourism, International Business, Agriculture, Construction and Manufacturing and struggling.